-I Tried This Amazon Slip Dress — & Now I Want It In Every Color
+I Found The Under-$50 Slip Dress Of My Dreams On Amazon

 ”

 The color is on point.
 The $49.90 price is right.
 The shipping was free and fast.
-However, what I may have been most excited about The Drop's slip dress is that the length was actually a true midi — aka hitting right at the calf — on my 5'2 frame.
-In my lifetime of being an online shopper, I've grown to assume that for me, "midi" equals "maxi," and "maxi" equals "you will need to get this professionally altered."
-Not this time, and for that alone, I plan on buying at least two more colors.
-This dress truly checks all the boxes: It's comfortable, cute, and can be dressed up or down depending on the occasion, making it a wardrobe MVP in my book.
+It's comfortable.
+It's cute.
+It can be dressed up or down with minimal styling effort required.
+But, perhaps best of all, the length was actually a true midi — aka hitting right at the calf on my 5'2 frame.
+In my lifetime of being an online shopper, I've grown to assume that, for me, "midi" equals "maxi" and "maxi" equals "you will need to get this professionally altered."
+Not this time.
+And, for that alone, I plan on buying at least two more colors.
+In short: The Drop's Ana Silky V-Neck Midi Slip Dress is a wardrobe MVP in my book.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.